 Maybe you are new to Florida and love to vegetable garden?
-Where you used to live, vegetable grew all summer and thrived, but you now live in Florida.
-Don’t fret, Florida is a giant producer of commercial vegetable and there’s no reason you can’t grow them in your own garden.
-There is nearly 10 million acres of vegetables grown in Florida each year.
+Where you used to live, vegetables grew all summer and thrived, but you now live in Florida.
+Don’t fret, Florida is a giant producer of commercial vegetables and there’s no reason you can’t grow them in your own garden.
+There are nearly 10 million acres of vegetables grown in Florida each year.
 Tomatoes are our second leading crop, right behind citrus.
 So there is still hope for you if you are struggling.
 Don’t struggle alone.
 UF/IFAS is here to help.

 What’s the deal?

 Florida’s summers are the wrong time to grow vegetables.
 It’s as simple and as complicated as that.
-While northern climates may seem just as hot in the summer, night temperatures are often the difference.
-Crops like tomatoes, eggplant, and peppers don’t generally set fruit when night time temperatures are above 70 degrees.
+While northern climates may seem just as hot in the summer, night temperatures are often difference.
+Crops like tomatoes, eggplant, and peppers don’t generally set fruit when nighttime temperatures are above 70 degrees.
 Humidity and rain play a role as well, with vegetables like squash, cucumbers, and pumpkins succumbing to diseases like powdery and downy mildew.
-Still, other crops like broccoli, cauliflower and lettuce continuously try to flower at the first sign of higher temperatures.
+Still, other crops like broccoli, cauliflower, and lettuce continuously try to flower at the first sign of higher temperatures.

 What’s the answer?